1580s

 1781 The Articles of Confederation are ratified, creating the Congress of the Confederation (1781-1789)

-Morgan defeats Tarleton’s Raiders at Cowpens [a major American victory] (Jan); America's new
+Morgan defeats Tarleton’s Raiders at Cowpens [a major American victory] (Jan);

-New London (Sep); a trapped British army of over 7,000 troops under Cornwallis surrenders at
+of over 7,000 troops under Cornwallis surrenders at Yorktown, Virginia (Oct)

-peace terms are agreed on at Paris (Nov)
+Preliminary peace terms are agreed on at Paris (Nov)

 1783 Washington quashes the Newburgh Conspiracy [some of his offices want to seize power from a

-corrupt Congress](Mar); The formal signing of the Treaty of Paris (Sep); all territory west to the
+The formal signing of the Treaty of Paris (Sep); all territory west to the Mississippi River is ceded to

-Mississippi River is ceded to the Americans (Indian allies are furious)
+the Americans (Britain's Indian allies are furious)

-1786 Virginia adopts Jefferson’s Statute for Religious Freedom (Jan); Congress adopts the Indian
+1786 Virginia adopts Jefferson’s Statute for Religious Freedom (Jan);

-Ordinance of 1786; the Annapolis Convention calls for a full conference in Philadelphia to
+The Annapolis Convention calls for a full conference in Philadelphia to propose changes to the

-propose changes to the Articles of Confederation (Sep)
+Articles of Confederation

 1787 Shay’s Rebellion In Massachusetts is crushed (Jan), but awakens American leaders to the need for

-in Philadelphia, debating the interests of the small states (equal representation of all states vested
+(May-Sep), debating the interests of the small states (equal representation of all states vested

 in the New Jersey Plan) versus the interest of the large states (proportional representation

-states; Congress passes the Northwest Ordinance (Jul)
+The Continental Congress meanwhile passes the Northwest Ordinance (Jul) setting up plans for

 1788 Federalists (nationalists) and Anti-Federalists (states-righters) debate constitutional ratification;

-Alexander Hamilton, James Madison and John Jay write The Federalist Papers advocating
+Alexander Hamilton, James Madison and John Jay write The Federalist Papers

-ratification; the Federalists carry the day, bringing the new Constitution to ratification (summer)
+The Federalists carry the day, bringing the new Constitution to ratification (summer)

 1789 Washington inaugurated in New York as the first U.S. president (Apr);

-The French Revolution breaks out (Jul) spurred by the ideals of the Enlightenment (and the example
+The French Revolution breaks out (Jul) spurred by the ideals of the Enlightenment ... and the example

-of the new American Republic)
+of the new American Republic

 1790s The Republic struggles to establish new (and hopefully viable) political norms